vic-ma/howtodismantle.github.io/_posts/2024-07-21-SAP-on-Steroids-10-Epic-Use-Case-and-how-to-do-it.md

 ## 4. Transfer order monitor

-Transfer orders are objects of SAP's Logistic Execution (LE) or Warehouse Management (WM) module.
+Transfer orders are objects in SAP's Logistic Execution (LE) or Warehouse Management (WM) module.
 The corresponding transaction is LT03 for creation.
-The data around transfer order is often displayed at workstations of any kind of automatic material handling systems or automatic high-rack installations.
-We often see that that machine or sensor data is mashed up with the transfer orders.
+The data around transfer orders is often displayed at workstations for automatic material handling systems or automatic high-rack installations.
+We often see that the machine or sensor data is mashed up with the transfer orders.
 The same is true for the usage of barcode scanners.
-Both is possible, just displaying the order but also dynamic interactions by the user.
+Both are possible---not just for displaying the order, but also for handling dynamic interactions by the user.

-For displaying we can use the standard function BAPI_WHSE_TO_GET_LIST to query the keys and then BAPI_WHSE_TO_GET_DETAILto get the details.
-If this is too annoying to split in so many calls (because of many orders in the list overview), it makes sense to build a Z function and read the tables LTBK (headers) and LTBP (items) directly and return one single table to Peakboard.
-The technical situation is quite similiar to the outbound delivery use case listed under No 1.
+For displaying the order, we can use the standard function BAPI_WHSE_TO_GET_LIST to query the keys and then BAPI_WHSE_TO_GET_DETAIL to get the details.
+If it's too annoying to split it into so many calls (because of many orders being in the list overview), it makes sense to build a Z function and read the tables LTBK (headers) and LTBP (items) directly, and return a single table to Peakboard.
+This situation is quite similar to the outbound delivery use case listed under number 1.

 ## 5. Quality notes

-Quality notes are generated in lots of different situation.
-In the context of a Peakboard app there are mainly three use cases that are often seen:
+Here are three scenarios where generating quality notes is :
-1. Defect Reporting 1: Directly in the production process the produced good is showing defects that can't be handled during the process or bring the process to a stand still.
+1. Defect reporting 1: The produced good shows defects in the production process.
+The defects can't be handled during the process, or it will bring the process to a standstill.
 This can happen during production or during the quality inspection step.
-2. Defect Reporting 2: In this case the material that is used for the production shows so far undiscovered defects.
-Usually all the material must be locked immediately to prevent other production units to use it plus a couple of other steps.
+2. Defect reporting 2: The material that is used for the production shows defects that were undiscovered up until now.
+Usually, all the material must be locked immediately to prevent other production units from using it, and additional steps must be taken.
-3. Health, Safety, and Environmental Incidents:  Incidents that affect health, safety, or the environment, potentially due to quality issues in processes or materials, are recorded.
+3. Health, safety, and environmental incidents reporting: Incidents that affect health, safety, or the environment, potentially due to quality issues in processes or materials.
 This includes workplace accidents related to equipment or hazardous materials.
 When building the Peakboard app it's usually not necessary to do any ABAP development as the standard BAPIs BAPI_QUALNOT_CREATE, BAPI_QUALNOT_SAVE and BAPI_QUALNOT_CHANGE are used to submit the notes to SAP.

 ## 6. Packing a delivery